alyssoncs/KOGE/docs/README.md

 > 3. "Extend build functionality": I'm able to add complex tasks or Gradle plugins to extend build functionality such as annotation processor, bytecode transformer, and anything that enhances Gradle or platform plugins(Java/Kotlin/Android).
 > 4. ...

-For advanced Gradle and Android Gradle Plugin (AGP) skills with Kotlin, please refer to my latest book: *[Extending Android Builds](https://eab.2bab.com)*.
+For advanced Gradle and Android Gradle Plugin (AGP) skills with Kotlin, please refer to another book authored by El: *[Extending Android Builds](https://eab.2bab.com)*.
 KOGE is served as a preparatory lesson for this book.

 <ImageZoom
   src="https://raw.githubusercontent.com/2BAB/KOGE/main/eab-intro.png"